Injectables & Skin Care Doctors Serving Miami, South Miami, Coral Gables, Miami Beach & Nearby Florida

 There are many fillers to choose from, and sometimes it can be difficult to determine which filler is right for you.
 Here are a few tips to point you in the right direction.
 Don’t worry, though, because Dr. Patel evaluates each of his patients in person, determines their specific cosmetic concerns, provides a list of recommendations, and creates a customized cosmetic treatment.
 He offers all of the latest FDA-approved dermal fillers and is always adding newer fillers to his practice as they are approved.

-Dr. Patel was one of the first injectors in South Florida to offer Restylane Silk, Juvederm Volbella, Restylane Refyne, and Restylane Defyne soon after their initial FDA approval.
+Dr. Patel was one of the first injectors in South Florida to offer Restylane Silk, Juvederm Volbella, Restylane Refyne, Restylane Defyne, Restylane Kysse and Restylane Contour soon after their initial FDA approval.

 - Juvéderm Fillers – These fillers are the most popular hyaluronic acid-based fillers.
 They are ideal for treating a range of aesthetic concerns including lines, folds, and volume loss.
 The Juvéderm family of fillers includes Juvéderm Ultra/ Ultra Plus, Juvéderm Voluma, and Juvéderm Volbella.